-The approach of the holiday season often leads to thoughts of what we can do to assist others in need, especially when we have what we need for our own senior loved ones.
+The holiday season often leads to thoughts of what we can do to assist others in need, especially when we have what we need for our own senior loved ones.

 The data from the last census tells us that one in six seniors lives below the federal poverty level.
 At 16%, the proportion of seniors living in poverty is also higher than the proportion of all Americans in poverty according the data.